jdevfullstack/github-pages-tutorial/README.md

 the advantages of static pages against dynamic ones.

 ## Why GitHub Pages?

-Ideally, GitHub Pages was intended for a project's documentation.
-However, GitHub allowed users to use it for other purposes within the boundaries given.
-For instance, creating a site to promote your business is not allowed.
-But other than those limitations, you have the option to use GitHub Pages when you want to display information and you want to share it to the rest of the world, just like a blogging site.
-You can even add an advertisement and donation button to enable financial support.
+Originally, GitHub Pages was intended for a project's documentation.
+However, GitHub allows users to use it for other purposes within certain boundaries.
+For instance, creating a site to promote your business is allowed as long as it complies with GitHub's terms of service.
+Aside from those limitations, you have the option to use GitHub Pages when you want to display information and share it with the rest of the world, just like a blogging site.
+You can even add advertisements and donation buttons to enable financial support.

-Remember, when you are creating a digital content, it's better to use a plaintext file.
-Markdown is the best format, as it can simply be turned into
+When creating digital content, it comes in handy to use a plaintext file.
+Markdown is an excellent format because it can easily be converted into HTML, which is the primary format consumed by web browsers.
-HTML.
-And as we know, when it's HTML format, that's the very consumption of web browsers, isn't it?

-This also reinforces the writers to use GitHub as their development site because it is more efficient as it uses `git` to record the file's history.
-Even if Google Docs has a similar version tracking, still `git` cannot be replaced.
+This also encourages writers to use GitHub as their development site because it is more efficient, utilizing `git` to record the file's history.
+While Google Docs has a similar version tracking feature, `git` offers more robust version control capabilities.

-Now, here is the catch: when you want to distribute your content as hard copy, in Google Chrome, you can simply right click the page and click `Print` you now have the PDF version of your content.
-Also, say, you are creating content for another website, you can simply embed the page and your job is done.
-You have the repo as the active site for its development, maybe, others will collaborate too, and then the GitHub Pages generated page as the output.
+Additionally, if you want to distribute your content as a hard copy, you can simply right-click the page in Google Chrome and select `Print` to generate a PDF version of your content.
+If you are creating content for another website, you can embed the page, and your job is done.
+You have the repository as the active site for development, potentially with collaboration from others, and the GitHub Pages generated page as the output.

-If ever you need a Google Docs or Microsoft Word version of this, simply copy the rendered
-Markdown file of GitHub and paste it on Google Docs or Microsoft Word, the format will still be correct.
+If you need a Google Docs or Microsoft Word version of your content, you can copy the rendered Markdown file from GitHub and paste it into Google Docs or Microsoft Word, and the format will generally remain correct with some minor adjustments.

-As you can see, it's very practical.
+As you can see, using GitHub Pages is very practical.

 ## GitHub Pages The Easy Way
 1. Create a GitHub account if there is none.